9 Mother’s Day Marketing Ideas To Make More Money At Your Restaurant

-That's why we put together 3 Mother’s Day marketing ideas to help you maximize revenue this year.
+Here are nine Mother’s Day marketing ideas to help you maximize revenue this year.

-Using a system that allows you to offer upgrades during the booking process and collect pre-payment is a great way to earn additional revenue before the guests even walk in the door.
+Using a reservation system that allows you to offer upgrades during the booking process and collect pre-payment is a great way to earn additional revenue before the guests even walk in the door.
 Plus, it’s a convenient and easy way for guests to know they’ve handled this treat for Mom before their arrival.

 Here’s what the upgrade process can look like in real life when using a reservation system that has upgrade offerings pre-built into the platform:

 With 57% of spenders putting their money toward a special outing for Mom, why not offer up something different than their normal dining experience?
 Food is still the focal point of a restaurant, but the total ‘experience’ is quickly becoming just as important.
 This is especially true when you consider who will make reservations for Mother’s Day: Millennials.
 According to a recent SevenRooms study, nearly three out of four millennials prefer to spend money on experiences rather than material goods.

 Here are a few unique experiences to consider: